Donate

 Girls with access to quality education gain decision-making power, can join the workforce and invest in their families' education, health and wellbeing.
 Their financial and social philanthropy creates a Multiplier Effect - the exponential impact of girls' education on others' lives.

-CAMFED partners with communities to advance social justice and systems change.
+CAMFED partners with communities and governments to advance social justice, and transform education systems to better serve the needs of all children

 By educating girls and supporting young women into independence and leadership, we are igniting a movement of experts in delivering social justice.
 Our women leaders in the CAMFED Association completed school against great odds.
 They have an intimate understanding of the challenges girls and young women in their communities face, and work with schools, parents, and local and national government officials to devise solutions, building an eco-system of support around vulnerable children.